gayatri023/js_learning_zone/README.md

 # js_learning_zone
-this is repository is created to put all my js learning at place
+this repository is created to put all my js learning at place